 When we collect this information: We collect this information during telephone conversations or via online submission/booking forms.
 This can be at any stage before or during the lifetime of your membership with us.
 You can request us at any time to stop using your personal data for direct marketing purposes by emailing email@example.com

 How we store your personal data: We hold your personal data electronically and this system is securely backed up to protect your data as best we can from cyber-attacks and online hackers.
-We will take all reasonable steps to ensure our personal data is protected against unauthorised access and will not be sold to another company.
+We will take all reasonable steps to ensure our personal data is protected against unauthorised access.

 How your information will be used and who might we share it with: The information we collect will only be passed to other third parties in the interests of arranging events for you and to allow us to process your membership with us.
-This may include third party event organisers and third-party stakeholder arrangements
+This may include third party event organisers and third-party stakeholder arrangements.
+This will be done only where necessary.

 We may also share your data with other third parties as required by law or by the regulators, such as using your data to search against a sanction list.
 This is not an exhaustive list, please let us know if you require more information on this.
 Should we provide your data to other third parties where it is not required by law or our regulator such as credit reference agencies, you will be notified in this event.

-Length of Data Retention: We will retain your data for up to 6 years after our professional relationship has terminated however, data held electronically may be retained for longer if required by the firm.
+Length of Data Retention: We will retain your data for up to 7 years after our professional relationship has terminated.

 Rights to access your data: You have a right, to obtain a copy of the personal information that we hold about you free of charge and within one month of the request.
 If you believe that any information held is incorrect or incomplete, you should contact us.
 This will be amended promptly.